Single-path Bit Sharing for Automatic Loss-aware Model Compression: Experiments

-\jing{We also illustrate the detailed compression configurations (\ie, bitwidth and pruning rate) of each layer from the compressed ResNet-18 in Figures~\ref{fig:r18_bits_configurations} and~\ref{fig:r18_ratios_configurations}.
-From the results, our \methodshortname assigns more bitwidths to the weights and activations in the downsampling layers.
-One possible reason is that the number of parameters and computational cost of downsampling layers are much smaller than other layers.
+We also illustrate the detailed configurations (\ie, bitwidth and pruning rate) of each layer from the compressed ResNet-18 and ResNet-50.
+From Figs.~\ref{fig:config_r18_main} and~\ref{fig:config_r50_main}, \methodshortname assigns higher bitwidth to $1 \times 1$ convolutional layers (including downsampling layers).
+One possible reason is that the number of parameters and computation cost of $1 \times 1$ convolutional layers are much smaller than other layers.
 Compressing these layers may lead to a significant performance decline.
-For filter pruning, the pruning rate decreases with the increase of layer index.
-Moreover, our \methodshortname inclines to prune more filters in the shallower layers of ResNet-18, which can significantly reduce the number of parameters and computational overhead.
-More detailed configurations of the other compressed models are put in the supplementary material.}
+Besides, \methodshortname allocates fewer bitwidth to $3 \times 3$ convolutional layers to reduce BOPs. \jingrs{Note that the bit-width allocation might vary among weights, activations, and various models due to distinct tensor dimensions or network building blocks (non-bottleneck for ResNet-18 and bottleneck for ResNet-50), which affects layer complexity and compression trade-offs.} For filter pruning, \methodshortname inclines to prune more filters in the shallower layers of ResNet-18 and middle layers of ResNet-50, which significantly reduces the number of parameters and computational overhead.
+More detailed configurations of the other models are put in the supplementary material.